bsnman/text-adventure-game/README.md

 Modify files in `src/data` and `src/components` to extend the game, create new scenes or add features.

+### World Generation

+`src/data/world.ts` exports a configuration object and uses it to generate the game map.
+Rooms listed in the configuration are connected automatically with a reusable walkway room.
+Replacing or adjusting this configuration lets you create different levels without changing the game logic.

 A small map below the room description shows the locations you have already visited.
 Each room is drawn as a square with openings for any available exits and your current location highlighted.

 You can navigate using the on-screen arrow buttons or with your keyboard.
 Both the arrow keys and the classic `W`, `A`, `S`, `D` keys trigger movement between rooms.